MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-use/configure-policy-templates.md

 - Currently, templates that you configured for multiple languages by using the Azure classic portal or PowerShell do not display those languages for the name and descriptions, but they are retained.

-- When you convert a template to a label, it can no longer be used by other labels.
-Do not convert templates that you want to use with more than one label.
+- When you convert or link a template to a label, it can no longer be used by other labels.

 - You do not create a new template from the **Templates** container.
 Instead, create a label that has the **Protect** setting, and configure the usage rights and settings from the **Protection** blade.
 For full instructions, see [To create a new template](#to-create-a-new-template).